10 of the most beautiful stations in the world

 Once the busiest resort in New Zealand, the building has seen a huge drop in traffic and now houses a restaurant, an art gallery and the New Zealand Sports Hall of Fame.
 Every year, the main platform becomes the "longest runway in the world" for a fashion show.

-Dunedin Railway Station is one of the city's most prominent architectural landmarks.
 Dating from 1906, this magnificent Flemish Renaissance-style building features white Oamaru limestone facades on black basalt rock, giving it a dramatic air and the characteristic "Gingerbread House" look.
-Decorated in the splendid style of the times, the reservation room alone has a mosaic floor of almost 750.000 Royal Doulton porcelain tiles.
+Decorated in the magnificent style of the times, the reservation room alone has a mosaic floor of almost 750.000 Royal Doulton porcelain tiles.

 Grand Central, New York, USA